 Thank you for visiting Moulton Law Offices!
 We strive to provide you with the valuable Estate Planning resources you desire.
-We maintain dual offices in Spokane and the Tri-Cities if you’d prefer to visit us in person.
+We maintain dual offices in Spokane, WA and Kennewick, WA if you’d prefer to visit us in person.
 Our mission is to provide residents of Eastern Washington and Northern Idaho with quality estate planning resources.

 There are many legal strategies involved in estate planning, including wills, revocable living trusts, irrevocable trusts, durable powers of attorney, and health care documents.
 Do not make the mistake of thinking that Community Property Laws, Joint Tenancy accounts or “my family will take care of it” are suitable substitutions for a proper estate plan.
 New clients often do not have a plan, but whether you have a plan or not, let our experience help you protect your family and estate.